-Care to Dare, a challenge to high performance leaders.
-George Kohlrieser in conversation with KPCC's Matt DeBord.
+Care to Dare: a challenge to high performance leaders

 Bond with people, be accessible, develop talent, drive change, encourage risk… these are just a few marks of high performance leadership as outlined by George Kohlrieser, former hostage negotiator, author, and professor of leadership and organizational behavior at IMD, a Switzerland–based international business school.
 But research shows that a major difference between success and failure is the presence of a leader’s own secure base and his or her willingness to dare others to succeed.
 Kohlrieser joined KPCC’s Matt DeBord as they talk about ways to release fear in those around you, unleash potential through the building of trust and deliver change through focus – all leading to sustainable high performance.